DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 </div>
 <div class="tab-content">

 Open a terminal and run `ollama pull qwen3.5:9b` to download the Qwen model with 9 billion parameters.
-This is the recommended Qwen model we have tested that works.
+This is the smallest Qwen model we have tested that works reliably.

 Next, we need to customize the default `qwen3.5:9b` model for our agentic workflow.
-Go to the `mdo_agent_work/results` folder and run `ollama create qwen3.5-agent:9b -f .ModelFileQwen3.5-9b`.
+Go to the `mdo_agent_work/results` folder and run `ollama create qwen3.5-agent:9b -f .ModelFileQwen3.5`.
 This creates a customized model called `qwen3.5-agent:9b`, which we will use to run the agents.

-[Optional].
-If you prefer a smaller qwen3.5 model, you can run `ollama pull qwen3.5:4b` and then run `ollama create qwen3.5-agent:4b -f .ModelFileQwen3.5-4b`

 </div>
 <div class="tab-content">

 Open a terminal and run `ollama pull gemma4:12b` to download the Gemma4 model with 12 billion parameters.
-This is the recommended Gemma4 model we have tested that works.
+This is the smallest Gemma4 model we have tested that works reliably.

 Next, we need to customize the default `gemma4:12b` model for our agentic workflow.
-Go to the `mdo_agent_work/results` folder and run `ollama create gemma4-agent:12b -f .ModelFileGemma4-12b`.
+Go to the `mdo_agent_work/results` folder and run `ollama create gemma4-agent:12b -f .ModelFileGemma4`.
 This creates a customized model called `gemma4-agent:12b`, which we will use to run the agents.

-[Optional].
-If you prefer a smaller Gemma4 model, you can run `ollama pull gemma4:e4b` and then run `ollama create gemma4-agent:e4b -f .ModelFileGemma-e4b`

 </div>
 </div>